-Following the recommendation of the audit and risk committee, we were appointed by the board of directors on 11 May 2010 to audit the financial statements for the year ended 30 June 2010 and subsequent financial periods.
-The period of total uninterrupted engagement including previous renewals and reappointments of the firm is eight years, covering the years ended 30 June 2010 to 30 June 2018.
+Following the recommendation of the audit committee, we were appointed by the board of directors on 11 May 2010 to audit the financial statements for the year ending 30 June 2010 and subsequent financial periods.
+The period of total uninterrupted engagement including previous renewals and reappointments of the firm is 10 years, covering the years ending 30 June 2010 to 30 June 2019.

-Consistency of the audit report with the additional report to the audit and risk committee
+Consistency of the audit report with the additional report to the audit committee

-Our audit opinion is consistent with the additional report to the audit and risk committee where we are required to provide in accordance with ISAs (UK).
+Our audit opinion is consistent with the additional report to the audit committee we are required to provide in accordance with ISAs (UK).